About me

 Inelastic Neutrino-Nucleus Scattering

 Not all neutrino-nucleus interactions are coherent--these interactions can produce electrons, photons, and other particles.
-While these inelastic scattering processes are rarer, they are much easier to see with our detectors.
+While these inelastic scattering processes occur at lower rates, they are much easier to see with our detectors.
 There are many proposals to use these processes to study neutrinos from the sun, supernovae, and radioactive decays on Earth, but only a handful of measurements.
 In some of these measurements, our best theoretical predictions don't agree with the data we see, which tells us our understanding of this process is incomplete!

 When a neutrino or a Dark Matter particles interacts with material, it can cause damage to that material.
 In some materials, this damage can produce "color-centers" which fluoresce under certain colors of light.
 Using light-sheet microscopy, gram-scale crystals can be imaged in a matter of hours to find what interactions have occurred.